 Who we are

-We tailor high resolution imaging techniques to study the mechanism of ESCRT driven membrane fission during cytokinesis of mammalian cells.
+We tailor high resolution imaging techniques to study the mechanism of ESCRT driven membrane fission.

-Our moto is to advance state-of-the-art microscopy techniques including quantitative live cell imaging and super resolution (SR) microscopy in order to resolve how molecular machines organize in cells to execute their biological function.
+Our moto is to advance state-of-the-art microscopy techniques including quantitative live cell imaging and super resolution (SR) microscopy and cryo-EM molecular machines.
+In order to resolve how proteins shape membranes across evolution

 Research